ravi688/Common/README.md

-# TemplateRepository
+# Common utility library
-This repository contains template for a project in C language
+This repository contains the common being used across all my projects.